kowasaur/PatternAnalysis-2025/recognition/mamba-48040147/README.md

 Another approach that seemed promising to me was what Zhang et al. did \[6\].
 Instead of predicting the a and b values directly, they predicted a distribution over quantized ab values (313 bins).
-Then, they used a cross-entropy loss to train the model to predict the correct bin.
+Then, they used cross-entropy loss to train the model to predict the correct bin.
 This encourages the model to consider multiple plausible colours for each pixel rather than averaging them out.
 There are many situations where multiple colours are plausible for a given greyscale value (e.g. an apple could be red or green) so it would be better to model this rather than just predicting the average colour.